 We have two classes of authorized common stock: Class A common stock and Class B common stock.
 The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting and conversion rights.
 Each share of Class A common stock is entitled to one vote per share.
 Each share of Class B common stock is entitled to five votes per share and is convertible at any time, at the option of the holder, into one share of Class A common stock.
-As of June 30, 2021, after giving effect to the Existing Preferred Stock Conversion (as defined below), and the RSU Settlement (as defined below), outstanding shares of Class B common stock represented approximately 99.5% of the voting power of our outstanding capital stock, with our directors, executive officers, holders of more than 5% of our capital stock, and their affiliates representing approximately 67.0%.
+As of June 30, 2021, after giving effect to the Existing Preferred Stock Conversion (as defined below), the Reclassification (as defined below), and the RSU Settlement (as defined below), outstanding shares of Class B common stock represented approximately 99.5% of the voting power of our outstanding capital stock, with our directors, executive officers, holders of more than 5% of our capital stock, and their affiliates representing approximately 67.0%.
 Prior to any sales of shares of Class A common stock, the Registered Stockholders who hold Class B common stock must convert their shares of Class B common stock into shares of Class A common stock.

 No established public trading market for our Class A common stock currently exists.
 However, our shares of common stock have a history of trading in private transactions.
 Based on information available to us, the low and high sales price per share of common stock for such private transactions during the year ended December 31, 2020 was \$8.12 and \$20.00, respectively, and during the period from January 1, 2021 through September 10, 2021 was \$20.00 and \$43.57, respectively.
-Recent purchase prices of our Common stock in private transactions may have little or no relation to the opening public price of shares of our Class A common stock on the Nasdaq Capital Market or the subsequent trading price of shares of our Class A common stock on the Nasdaq Capital Market.
-See "Sale Price History of our Capital Stock."
-Further, the listing of our Class A common stock on the Nasdaq Capital Market without underwriters is a novel method for commencing public trading in shares of our Class A common stock and, consequently, the trading volume and price of shares of our Class A common stock may be more volatile than if shares of our Class A common stock were initially listed in connection with an underwritten initial public offering.
+Recent purchase prices of our common stock in private transactions may have little or no relation to the opening public price of shares of our Class A common stock on the Nasdaq Capital Market or the subsequent trading price of shares of our Class A common stock on the Nasdaq Capital Market without underwriters is a novel method for commencing public trading in shares of our Class A common stock and, consequently, the trading volume and price of shares of our Class A common stock may be more volatile than if shares of our Class A common stock were initially listed in connection with an underwritten initial public offering.